-Individual Counselor, Couples Counselor, Family Counselor Licensed Clinical Marriage and Family Therapist, Bethesda, MD
+Individual Counselor, Couple Counselor, Premarital Counselor, Family Counselor, Teen Therapist // Licensed Clinical Marriage and Family Therapist, Bethesda, MD

-- Clinical Degree: University of Maryland, Couple and Family Therapy
+- Clinical Degree: Couple and Family Therapy, University of Maryland

 - Expertise: Self-esteem/Self-worth, Relationship Skill Building, Trauma, Family-of-Origin Influences